 Companies That Buy Trees for Lumber

-There are many companies across the country that buy standing timber.
-The easiest way to find a buyer for your trees is to contact your state’s forestry department.
+Companies that buy trees exist.
+Companies that buy oak trees for lumber are the most common but there are lots of companies that buy pine, walnut, cottonwoods, etc. The easiest way to find a buyer for your trees is to contact your state’s forestry department.
 Every state maintains a list of timber buyers, sawmills, and professional foresters you can contact to sell your trees.
 The United States Department of Agriculture’s forest services offers an interactive state-by-state map of timber price information and contacts.
 Below is a partial list of places where you can sell your trees.

 Companies That Buy Stand Trees/Multiple Trees

 If you own several acres of wooded land, the USDA recommends that you work with a professional forester to sell your trees.
 Foresters offer a number of services to help you with the sale, including evaluating your trees and obtaining bids from multiple buyers so you can get the best possible price.
 Foresters will also make arrangements with the timber-buying company to harvest the wood and collect payment.
 Foresters typically work on commission and receive a percentage of the sale — usually 10 to 15 percent, depending on the state.
 You can find a local forester by contacting your local county extension office through the National Association of State Foresters website or by using the interactive state map from the USDA.

 Another option for selling multiple trees is to contact timber buyers directly.
 The USDA offers lists of timber buyers by state, or you can search for a regional timber buyer online.
 Here is a selection of regional timber buyers to get you started:

 - Missouri: American Walnut

 - New Hampshire and Vermont: Stillwater Forestry, LLC